-It is opaque to me as to why cage bird keepers refuse to embrace clicker training.
-We spend hundreds (thousands) of dollars on birds, equipment, toys, accessories and food (thank you very much) but we spend so little time actually “training” these incredibly smart animals.
+It is opaque to me as to why caged bird keepers refuse to embrace clicker training.
+We spend hundreds (thousands) of dollars on birds, equipment, toys, accessories, and food (thank you very much) but we spend so little time actually “training” these incredibly smart animals.

 Much like those taking their dogs for a “drag” in the morning on my way to work – I see no control exerted by the humans.

 Isn’t having a pet that responds positively to your behavior requests infinity more enjoyable?

 What is wrong with people?
 I see birds go into and returned to rescues daily because of the bird bites – because the bird lunges – because the bird won’t come out of the cage – because the bird gets out of the cage and I can’t catch it – because it won’t interact with anyone else in my family but me.